BentleyJOakes/BentleyJOakes.github.io/lab.markdown

 If you have another research idea which aligns with my interests, I would love to hear it!
 Please send me a message.

 **What do I offer:**
-* A position at Polytechnique Montréal, a world-class institution, located in a global cultural capital
+* A position at Polytechnique Montréal, a world-class institution affiliated with the [Université  de Montréal](https://www.umontreal.ca/) and [Mila](https://mila.quebec/en), located in a global cultural capital
 * Supportive mentoring on many aspects of graduate life
 * Cutting-edge research and technologies
 * Collaboration with local and global experts